CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning

 \section{Environment}

-The \simulator{} environment (Figure \ref{fig:environment}) adopts the Gymnasium and PettingZoo APIs, assuming a parallel-acting setup to support efficient parallel language model inference.
-We significantly modified the CARLA scenario runner to enable multi-agent communication and heterogeneous agent configurations within CARLA. \simulator{} interfaces with both the CARLA server and client, establishing \textit{\textbf{agents}} as a bridge between the simulator and \textit{\textbf{learnable policies}} that rely on experience buffers for optimization.
+The \simulator{} environment (\figref{fig:environment}) adopts the Gymnasium and PettingZoo APIs, assuming a parallel-acting setup to support efficient parallel language model inference.
+We significantly modified the CARLA scenario runner to enable multi-agent communication and heterogeneous agent configurations within CARLA. \simulator{} interfaces with both the CARLA server and client, establishing \textit{\textbf{agents}} (entities in the environment, such as a car installed with several sensors) as a bridge between the simulator and \textit{\textbf{learnable policies}} (a pipeline that generates actions according to some distributions) that rely on experience buffers for optimization.
 Language-communicating agents utilize an MQTT-based transceiver we implemented, enabling direct inter-agent communication without routing through the server.

 \paragraph{Scenarios and Rewards.} An agent who successfully completes the task earns a reward of $+1$, while any agent involved in a collision incurs a penalty of $-1$.
 Remaining stagnant at any point until timeout results in a reward of $0$, because conservative policies are safe, though not ideal.
-The scenario descriptions are available in Table \ref{tab:scenario}.
+The scenario descriptions are available in \tabref{tab:scenario}.

 \paragraph{Note on the Communication Mechanism.} We adopt task-specific communication mechanisms in this work.
 For cooperative perception tasks, we use a \textbf{\textit{parallel}} communication protocol, allowing all vehicles to transmit messages simultaneously.
 In contrast, for negotiation tasks, we employ a \textbf{\textit{turn-based}} communication scheme managed by a mediator, ensuring that only one agent communicates at a time.
 This turn-based mechanism enhances stability in negotiation scenarios.
 In all negotiation tasks, the first-defined vehicle is designated to initiate communication.